What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Methodology

 \section{Methodology}

 \paragraph{Data} The English source data used for this research is taken from \citet{hackenbuchner-etal-2025-clin}, which comprises a set of manually-filtered natural, gender-ambiguous sentences that refers to a singular target referent (e.g. `writer'), as in ``For someone who is normally a business \textit{writer}, that is very valuable.''
-The data consists of 60 sentences and 48 unique target referents (e.g., `writer', `poet'), with an average of 19.67 words per sentence and a standard deviation of 8.54.
-Starting from this English (EN) source data, in this study, we (i) translated the EN sentences into German (DE) using the \texttt{OPUS-MT EN-DE}\footnote{\url{https://huggingface.co/Helsinki-NLP/opus-mt-en-de}} \citep{tiedemann2020}, and (ii) based on these original output translations, we manually created contrastive gender translations, meaning that we grammatically adapted the translation to agree with the opposite gender in German (exemplified in Figure \ref{fig:fig1}).
-We thus had 60 EN-DE original translation pairs and 60 EN-DE contrastive translation pairs.
+The sample data consists of 60 sentences and 48 unique target referents (e.g., `writer', `poet'), with an average of 19.67 words per sentence and a standard deviation of 8.54.
+Unfortunately, there exists no larger sample of gender-ambiguous natural data and human annotations, on which the conclusions of this study could be based.

+Starting from this English (EN) source data, we (i) translated the EN sentences into German (DE) and Spanish (ES) using \texttt{OPUS-MT}\footnote{\url{https://huggingface.co/Helsinki-NLP/opus-mt-en-de}} \citep{tiedemann2020}, and (ii) based on these original output translations, we created contrastive gender translations\footnote{The contrastive translations were created by the main author, who has (near-)native competence in the target languages and holds an MA degree in Specialised Translation.}, meaning that we grammatically adapted the translation to agree with the opposite gender in Spanish or German (exemplified in Figure \ref{fig:fig1}).
+We thus had 60 EN$\rightarrow$DE/ES original translation pairs and 60 EN$\rightarrow$DE/ES contrastive translation pairs, respectively.

 The data in \citet{hackenbuchner-etal-2025-clin} includes human annotations by 20 annotators per sentence (of male, female and non-binary genders), indicating which source words affect their \textit{perception of gender} with respect to the target referent.
 The annotators followed a bottom-up approach, where they annotated any (or no) words that affected their individual perception of gender with respect to the target referent.
+The instructions were that for a specific target referent, they were asked to mark all individual words that they believed (could) affect the gender of the person in question.
+An example screenshot of the instructions is provided in Appendix \ref{app:annotation_instructions}.
 They show that (ambiguous) context has a demonstrable impact on human gender perceptions, which had initially been demonstrated in \citet{hackenbuchner-etal-2024}.
-We measure the overlap between salient source words and these human annotations and present results in Section \ref{results}.